solliancenet/microsoft-postgres-docs-project/docs/01_ai_extension.md

 ADD COLUMN one_sentence_summary text;
 ```

 Next, update the table with the summaries.
 The `summarize_abstractive` function returns an array of text (`text[]`).
-To extract the one-sentence summary from the return value, the `array_to_string` function is used to convert it to its string representation.
+The `array_to_string` function converts the return value to its string representation.
 In the query below, the `throw_on_error` argument has been set to `false`.
-This will allow the summarization process to continue in the event of an error.
+This setting allows the summarization process to continue if an error occurs.

 ```sql
 UPDATE bill_summaries b
 SET one_sentence_summary = array_to_string(azure_cognitive.summarize_abstractive(b.bill_text, 'en', throw_on_error => false, sentence_count => 1), ' ', '');
 ```

 In the output, you may notice a warning about an invalid document for which an appropriate summarization could not be generated.
-This warning is the result of setting `throw_on_error` to `false` in the above query.
-If that flag were left to the default of `true`, the query would have failed and no summaries would have been written to the database.
-To view the record that threw the warning, execute the following query:
+This warning results from setting `throw_on_error` to `false` in the above query.
+If that flag were left to the default of `true`, the query would have failed, and no summaries would have been written to the database.
+To view the record that threw the warning, execute the following:

 ```sql
 SELECT bill_id, one_sentence_summary FROM bill_summaries WHERE one_sentence_summary = '';